rmsmportier/CMSCI120Base/chapter5.md

 Run the code on the right to get a listing of all available functions.
 You can do this by highlighting both lines, and then pressing Ctrl-Enter.

 *** =instructions
-- Generate the listing of available functions by highlighting both lines, and pressing Ctrl-Enter at same time.
+- Generate the listing of available functions by entering highlighting both lines, and pressing Ctrl-Enter at same time.
 Once you have looked through the listing, press *Submit Answer*

 *** =hint
 - You do not need to change anything.
 Once you have viewed the listing, you can "Submit Answer"